-Lands' End, Inc. This Proxy is Solicited on Behalf of the Board of Directors of Lands' End, Inc. May 12, 2020
+Lands' End, Inc. This Proxy is Solicited on Behalf of the Board of Directors of Lands' End, Inc. May 13, 2021

-The undersigned, revoking any proxy previously given, hereby appoint(s) James F. Gooch, Peter L. Gray and Bernard L. McCracken, all of whom are officers of Lands' End, Inc., and each of them, as proxies with full powers of substitution, to vote, as directed on the reverse side of this card, all shares the undersigned is entitled to vote at the 2020 Annual Meeting of Stockholders of Lands' End, Inc. to be held on May 12, 2020 at 9:00 a.m.
-Central Time, and at any adjournment or postponement of the Annual Meeting, and authorize(s) each proxy to vote at his discretion on any other matter that may properly come before the Annual Meeting, or at any adjournment or postponement of the Annual Meeting INCLUDING WITHOUT LIMITATION TO VOTE ON THE ELECTION OF SUCH SUBSTITUTE NOMINEES FOR DIRECTOR AS SUCH PROXIES MAY SELECT IN THE EVENT THAT ANY NOMINEE(S) NAMED ON THIS PROXY CARD BECOME(S) UNABLE TO SERVE AS A DIRECTOR.
+The undersigned, revoking any proxy previously given, hereby appoint(s) James Gooch, Peter L. Gray and Bernard L. McCracken, all of whom are officers of Lands' End, Inc., and each of them, as proxies with full powers of substitution, to vote, as directed on the reverse side of this card, all shares the undersigned is entitled to vote at the 2021 Annual Meeting of Stockholders of Lands' End, Inc. to be held on May 13, 2021 at 9:00 a.m.
+Central Time, and at any adjournment or postponement of the Annual Meeting, and authorize(s) each proxy to vote at their discretion on any other matter that may properly come before the Annual Meeting, or at any adjournment or postponement of the Annual Meeting, or at any adjournment or postponement of the Annual Meeting INCLUDING WITHOUT LIMITATION TO VOTE ON THE ELECTION OF SUCH SUBSTITUTE NOMINEES FOR DIRECTOR AS SUCH PROXIES MAY SELECT IN THE EVENT THAT ANY NOMINEE(S) NAMED ON THIS PROXY CARD BECOME(S) UNABLE TO SERVE AS A DIRECTOR.